amorilia/buildenv/README.rst

 Now right-click this newly created shortcut, select **Properties**, and change **Target** into::

-  %comspec% /k "<path>\buildenv.bat" -pythonpath@C:\Python32 -workfolder@workspace
+  %comspec% /k "<path>\buildenv.bat" -pythonpath@C:\Python32 -workfolder@workspace -arch@32

 Notes
 -----
-* BuildEnv.bat has a number of flags which can be set using the format -flagname@value
+* BuildEnv.bat has a number of flags which can be set using the format "-flag @ value"
 * Many of the values have defaults, but setting them manually is advised.
 * Running buildenv.bat will display the available flags.
 * Running buildenv.bat -help -flag will give more information about that flag